na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;SP gain.
 Has a gather,and drops a summon when leaving the field, so you can use &nbsp;&nbsp;&nbsp;&nbsp;JST/Newt as tolerable filler.
 Can work as both a general support on most teams, provided &nbsp;&nbsp;&nbsp;&nbsp;enemies are susceptible to freeze and you have 2pc Bastet - also works as a fill-in ice DPS with &nbsp;&nbsp;&nbsp;&nbsp;fullset.
 A cat is fine, too.
-Going to be replaced next patch as ice support by Shigure Kira.
+Replaced as second ice support by Kira.

 *Golden Diva*									/ Eden &nbsp;&nbsp;&nbsp;&nbsp;Drunk cake lightning supporter, provides significantly better SP recovery vs AE.
 The real coup